Three Reasons Why We Love to Hate Meryl Streep on 'Big Little Lies'

 On the surface, SyFy's The Expanse has an un-mystery-like hook: It's Battlestar Galactica meets Game of Thrones.
 The ambitious series combines the tense, close-quarters naval space opera of the former with the sprawling, based-on-a-book-series storytelling approach of the latter.
 Easy enough.
 But then you see Thomas Jane playing a weary detective who won't quit, wearing a fedora over a stringy Macklemore haircut, and you realize this is actually an intergalactic neo-noir.
 Think Raymond Chandler with a pinch of Isaac Asimov.
 The special effects will draw you in, but the gumshoe-with-anti-gravity-boots narrative keeps you coming back for more.
 Unfortunately, only the first two seasons are included with Prime, but if you get hooked, you can always rent more.

-Phoebe Waller-Bridge's one-woman play-turned-six-part-comedy follows the titular character as she wrestles with intimacy and recovers from a tragedy.
+Phoebe Waller-Bridge's one-woman-play-turned-six-part-comedy follows the titular character as she wrestles with intimacy and recovers from a tragedy.
 The Brit import comes packed with dark surprises, Francis Underwood-esque asides, and side-splitting laughs.
-It's kind of like watching an Annie Hall character trying to survive in London.
+It's kind of like watching an Annie Hall character trying to survive in London, and its recent critically acclaimed second season builds on what made the initial run great while also finding new notes to hit.
+Like the Hot Priest, for example.

 Forever (2018- )